Board Of Directors

 Ann Wondolowski joined the board in June 2014, serving as Treasurer.
 She took a leave from the Board from August 2016 to May 2017, while she served as the Town Cats Interim Executive Director, but has now returned back to her role as Board Treasurer.
 Ann is a retired Information Technology Leader who spent over 25 years in the high tech industry.
 She served as the Chief Information Officer at Force10 Networks, and prior to that held a variety of senior level roles at Sun Microsystems.
 In her “Second career” since leaving the high tech industry in 2011 Ann has worked as a volunteer with a variety of Nonprofit groups, including SeniorNet of San Jose, Community Leaders at the Service of Society (CLASS), MentorNet, Junior Achievement, Humane Society of Silicon Valley and Golden Gate Lab Rescue.
 She also served as the Operations Director for the Parents Club of Palo Alto and Menlo Park for 3 years from 2014-2017.

 Ann grew up in the Bay Area, and holds a B.S. in Chemical Engineering from UC Berkeley, an M.S. in Chemical Engineering and Computer Science from Stanford University, and an M.B.A. from Southern New Hampshire University.
 She has three dogs (2 Labrador Retriever rescues, and one Dachshund), along with her cat Layla.
-She has enjoyed working with Town Cats the past 3 years, and is excited to work with Laura and the rest of the board in their new roles.
+She has enjoyed working with Town Cats for the past 4 years and is excited to work with Laura and the rest of the board in their new roles.